Key Accomplishments Marching Towards the Future

 Public Safety and Criminal Justice

-• Continued to improve conditions at the Harris County Jail, bringing the facility into compliance with state standards for the first time in years.
+• Continued to improve conditions at the Harris County Jail, bringing the facility into compliance with state standards for the first time since 2022.

-• Worked to reduce staffing shortages by approving $6.3M for a 12% increase in detention officers’ salaries and creating the Detention Officer Retention Incentive Program.
+• Worked to reduce staffing shortages in the jail by investing more than $10M to implement a 12% increase in detention officers’ salaries, a Detention Officer Retention Incentive Program, and an additional 150 detention officer positions for the jail.

 • Increased transparency in the facility by implementing body-worn cameras for detention officers.